 Well Actually… 9 Things the Internet Gets Wrong About Lawn Care

-But when it comes to lawn care, not everything with a million views deserves your trust.
-After almost 20 years on Omaha-area lawns, we have seen the damage that well-meaning but misguided advice can do.
-Some myths are annoying.
-Others are expensive.
-A few are destructive.
+When it comes to lawn care, not everything with a million views online deserves your trust.
+After 20 years, we’ve seen the damage that well-meaning but misguided advice can do, especially with so much advice now available online.

 Myth 1: Feed your lawn ASAP in spring